imsebarz/blockchain-js-implementation/README.md

 ## Transaction Verification

-Each transaction is verified to ensure that the sender has sufficient balance before it is added to a block.
+Each transaction it is verified to ensure that the sender has sufficient balance before it is added to a block.
 If the transaction is invalid (i.e., the sender does not have enough funds), the transaction is rejected, and the block will not be mined.

 ### Wallet Balances